 Yes, the Story I promise constitutes a valid consideration to enforce the contract.

-The decision of the Supreme Court reversed and the judgment of the trial court affirmed with costs payable out of the Story I’s estate.
+The decision of the Supreme Court reversed and the judgment of the trial court was affirmed with costs payable out of Story I’s estate.

 Read the full Judgment here